 Joan did her first concert SOMETHING COOL at The Concert Space at Beethoven Piano (NYC).
 Her concert also featured her musical director, the brilliant jazz pianist Matt Baker, and comic/actor Charles Baran.
 Her hit show FOOD, which originated at Don't Tell Mama (NYC), was recently reprised again at Pangea (NYC).

-On screen, she just completed filming the roles of The Zonked Out Granny in ORANGE IS THE NEW BLACK and The Senior Aerobiciser in MOZART IN THE JUNGLE.
-She was the neighbor in ADAM BLOOM, and is featured in Alex Tressor’s award winning documentary 74th & BROADWAY.
+On screen, she was The Senior Aerobiciser in MOZART IN THE JUNGLE, the neighbor in ADAM BLOOM, and is featured in Alex Tressor’s award winning documentary 74th & BROADWAY.
 Joan and her late husband Hal Blankenship appeared as Burt & Lizzie (the low rent Steve & Edie) in THE SAVAGES (with Phillip Seymour Hoffman and Laura Linnie).
 She played Mom in APPROACHING UNION SQUARE; Florence in PROOF OF BIRTH.
 Having started in show business as a dancer, she continues to take class (old dancers never die they just lose their tutu’s) and danced in Disney’s ENCHANTED (gentle folk), THE PRODUCERS film (little old lady) and the Brazilian film, 0S DESAFINADOS.
 TV credits include SATURDAY NIGHT LIVE, LATE NIGHT WITH CONAN O"BRIEN and New York daytime dramas.
 She has also appeared with Slovin & Allen on Comedy Central, as well as live appearances with them at NYC clubs, Comedy Below Canal (92y Tribeca), UCB and Here.

 Ms. Jaffe, who has understudied some of the theatre’s healthiest women, has appeared on Broadway, Off-Broadway, national tours, stock, dinner theatre,tv, soaps, films, commercials and night clubs.
 Her stage credits include the Broadway productions of MUCH ADO ABOUT NOTHING and BAJOUR; starring roles in Off-Broadway productions of CHARGE IT, PLEASE! and LADIES OF THE ALAMO and was featured as Mrs. Bucket in TROPHY WIFE - La Mama; Nellie Cohan in GEORGE M. COHAN;IN HIS OWN WORDS and THE GEORGE M. COHAN REVUE.